Acyclovir is a drug that can treat certain viral infections. Brand names include Zovirax and Sitavig.

 Also, the drug may pose a risk to people who are pregnant, nursing, or have certain health issues.
 Learn more below.

 People with kidney problems should speak with a doctor before using acyclovir.
-The drug can decrease kidney function and worsen any existing kidney disease.
+The drug can

 The doctor may recommend a decreased dosage of the medication.